How to open an international bank account

 What are the benefits of having an international bank account?

 - Tax: Take advantage of overseas tax rates, conditions and privacy laws with an offshore bank account.
-For example, you might open up an international bank account based in a country that has lower tax on investment income than Australia does.
+For example, you might open up an international bank account based in a country that has lower tax on investment income than Australia.

-- International money transfers: If you keep making international money transfers through a domestic bank account, you can very quickly spend a large amount on fees and currency exchange rates.
-An international bank account typically lets you do it with preferable rates and at a lower cost.
+- International money transfers: An international bank account typically lets you transfer money with preferable rates and at a lower cost.